| |

 at the core of the InterPARES 2 research, so that each discipline

-can identify the corresponding entities within its own body
+could identify the corresponding entities within its own body

 of knowledge.